electricjones/long-haul/_posts/2018-08-29-lit-review-process.md

 title:  My Literature Review Process
 date:   2018-08-29 16:16:01 -0600
 tags: [research, research journal]
+toc: true
+excerpt: I describe my process for building a bibliography, related works, and literature review.
 ---

-> I describe my process for building a bibliography, related works, and literature review.
 > I describe a specific Literature Review in this process.
 You can see the finished result in [Literature Review of Gamification](./2018-09-06-gamification-literature-review.md)

 There are many resources out there for writing a literature review, most notably resources from University libraries.
 These are excellent: